AdobeDocs/commerce-admin.en/help/merchandising-promotions/product-related-rules.md

 | [!UICONTROL Weighted Random] | Products are randomized so that products belonging to a rule with higher priority have higher probability to appear than those belonging to a rule with lower priority.
 Products are then reduced to the configurable maximum limit and regrouped back by priority.
 This mode gives a chance to products from lower priority to appear sometimes even if the remaining slots could be filled up with products from rule with higher priority|

 {style="table-layout:auto"}

+## Use Real-Time CDP audiences to inform related product rules

+Learn how to [activate](../customers/audience-activation.md) Real-Time CDP audiences into your Adobe Commerce instance to inform related product rules.